FabricMC/fabric-docs/develop/data-attachments.md

 ## Writing To a Data Attachment {#writing-attachments}

-Methods to write from a Data Attachment have been injected onto the `Entity`, `BlockEntity`, and `ChunkAccess` classes.
-Using it is as simple as calling one of the methods, which return the value of the attached data.
+Methods to write to a Data Attachment have been injected onto the `Entity`, `BlockEntity`, `ServerLevel` and `ChunkAccess` classes.
+Using it is as simple as calling one of the methods, which updates the value of the attached data, returning the previous value.

 ```java
 // Sets the data associated with the given AttachmentType, returning the previous value.